 - Be alert for pickpockets on crowded elevators or escalators.

-- Report all suspicious persons/circumstances to the proper authorities: office manager, building security and/or the police.
+- Report all suspicious persons/circumstances to the proper authorities: office manager, building security, and / or the police.

 - Be aware of all escape routes for emergencies and post police business and emergency numbers.

-If A Crime Occurs - Report It!
+If a Crime Occurs - Report It!

-Everyone should consider it their personal responsibility to report crime.
+Everyone should consider it their personal responsibility to report the crime.
 Many criminals target favorite areas and have predictable methods of operation.
 When you report all the facts about a crime, it helps the police assign officers in the places where crimes are occurring or where they are most likely to occur.

 At least one out of two crimes in the United States goes unreported, either because people don’t think the police can do anything about it, or because people don’t want to get involved.
-If you don’t report crime, this allows the criminal to continue to operate without interference!
+If you don’t report a crime, this allows the criminal to continue to operate without interference!

 In many cases, it is the information provided by victims and witnesses that leads to the arrest of a criminal.
 So tell the police as much as you can - no fact is too trivial.
-The police need the eyes and ears of all citizens - together we CAN make a difference.
+The police need the eyes and ears of all citizens - together we can make a difference.